History of the Unit

 MRC Human Genetics Unit

-The current Director, Professor Nick Hastie, arrived around 30 years ago to take up a post as a senior group leader, becoming Director in 1994.
+Professor Nick Hastie, arrived over 30 years ago to take up a post as a senior group leader.
+After being Director for 21 years, Professor Hastie was succeeded by Professor Wendy Bickmore.
+Professor Bickmore was previously Head of the Chromosomes and Gene Expression Section in the Unit.

 In 2012, the MRC Human Genetics Unit became part of The University of Edinburgh.
 The unit remains funded by the Medical Research Council (MRC) and continues to follow the MRC's strategic research plan, but by being closely integrated with the University and a partner in the MRC Institute of Genetics and Molecular Medicine at The University of Edinburgh it can also benefit from shared resources and closer collaboration.